contentstack/cli/packages/contentstack-import-setup/README.md

   $ csdx cm:import-setup cm:stacks:import-setup [-k <value>] [-d <value>] [-a <value>] [--modules <value,value>]

 FLAGS
-  -B, --branch=<value>         The name of the branch where you want to import your content.
-If you don't mention the
-                               branch name, then by default the content will be imported to the main branch.
   -a, --alias=<value>          The management token of the destination stack where you will import the content.
   -d, --data-dir=<value>       The path or the location in your file system where the content, you intend to import, is
                                stored.
 For example, -d "C:\Users\Name\Desktop\cli\content".
 If the export folder has